jinglingao622/INDE-577/Unsupervied Learning/01_K-means Cluster/README.md

-# Support Vector Machine (SVM) Analysis Project
+# K-Means Clustering Project

-`SVM.ipynb` notebook repository, an in-depth exploration and implementation of Support Vector Machines, a prominent algorithm in machine learning for both classification and regression tasks.
+Welcome to the repository for the `K-means.ipynb` notebook, which is dedicated to exploring the K-Means clustering algorithm, a fundamental unsupervised machine learning technique used for data segmentation and pattern recognition.

 ## Project Overview

-Support Vector Machines are known for their effectiveness in high-dimensional spaces and their ability to perform both linear and nonlinear classification.
-This notebook aims to provide a comprehensive understanding of the SVM algorithm, its mathematical foundations, and its practical applications.
+K-Means clustering is widely recognized for its simplicity and efficiency in grouping data into distinct clusters.
+This project delves into the algorithm's theory, practical implementation, and real-world applications, providing a thorough exploration of its capabilities and use cases.

-### Highlights of the Notebook:
+### Inside the Notebook:

-- **Theoretical Foundations:** An introduction to the core principles of SVM, including the concept of hyperplanes, margin maximization, and kernel trick.
+- **Algorithm Theory:** An introduction to the principles and mechanics of K-Means clustering, including how it iteratively partitions data into k distinct clusters.
-- **SVM Implementation:** Detailed walkthrough of implementing SVM in Python, utilizing libraries such as Scikit-Learn.
+- **Practical Implementation:** Step-by-step guidance on implementing K-Means in Python, using popular data science libraries.
-- **Practical Examples:** Application of SVM to real-world datasets, demonstrating its capabilities in various scenarios.
+- **Dataset Applications:** Demonstrations of the K-Means algorithm applied to various datasets to highlight its versatility and effectiveness in revealing data patterns.
-- **Parameter Tuning:** Exploration of SVM hyperparameters, like kernel types, and techniques to fine-tune these for optimal model performance.
+- **Parameter Tuning:** Exploration of key parameters in K-Means, such as the number of clusters (k), and techniques for optimal parameter selection.
-- **Model Evaluation:** Strategies for assessing the performance of SVM models, utilizing metrics such as accuracy, precision, and recall.
+- **Evaluation Metrics:** Discussion of methods to evaluate the performance of clustering, including inertia and silhouette scores.

 ## Environment Setup

 - **Python Version:** 3.10
-- **Key Libraries:** Scikit-Learn, NumPy, Pandas, Matplotlib
+- **Required Libraries:** numpy, pandas, matplotlib, scikit-learn